The

 C'MON!
 LET'S GO, GREENIE!

-"I'm not judging them, I care!
+"I'm not judging them, I'm concerned!
 Can't you see something is wrong?!"

 noun

-Even those with good intentions think they’re using the noble, first definition of judgment, which is judgment in the ~virtuous~ sense, when discernment comes informed and with care.
-What you're actually practicing is the second type, which uses opinion or conclusion delivered like a court for divine reckoning.
-What you are doing is ritualized, normalized gossip.
+Even those with good intentions think they’re using the noble definition of judgment, which is judgment in the ~virtuous~ sense, when discernment comes informed and with care.
+Tough pill to swallow for some, but what you are really doing is ritualized, normalized gossip.
 Often it's condemnation under the guise of civic duty, which is just judgment, in the, uh, well, very punitive sense.

 Judgment isn’t inherently wrong.
 We make judgments every day for survival.
 Who to trust.
 What to wear.
 What to eat...
-Judgment is part of how humans navigate reality.
+Judgment is part of how we navigate reality.
 Judging is human.
-But to confuse discernment ("I notice change") with diagnosis ("I know why it changed") is fantasy.
+But to confuse discernment ("I notice difference") with diagnosis ("I notice difference and know why") is fantasy.

 punitive | ˈpyo͞onədiv |